Wear a face covering, unless you are exempt.

 - Anyone reliant on lip reading, including companions or carers where a face covering would prevent communication

-If people need to take medication whilst travelling, they are permitted to remove their face covering to do so.
+People needing to take medication whilst travelling, they are permitted to remove their face covering to do

 Customers can collect a sunflower lanyard free of charge at many larger stations on the railway network.
-They will be available at our staffed stations within the next couple of weeks.
-Please ask a member of station staff for more details.
+Please ask a member of station staff for more details or see the Hidden Disabilities site for more information.

 Passengers who do not wish to wear a lanyard but would like another way to discreetly indicate their condition if asked, can: